 Just like an air handler can work with an air conditioner, an air handler works together with your heat pump.
 Heat pumps are used to heat and cool you home by transferring heat, rather than producing it, and the air handler assists in moving all that heated or cooled air.

 Air handler vs blower

-Here’s what you should know about air handlers: if you’re searching for a conventional furnace or air conditioner, you’ll likely never need to know what an air handler is because it’s possible you won’t need one.
+Here’s what you need to know about air handlers: if you’re searching for a conventional furnace or air conditioner, you’ll likely never need to know what an air handler is because it’s possible you won’t need one.
 However, if you’re searching for an electric heat pump, it’s helpful to know that an air handler will probably be a part of your home’s HVAC system.

 Air Handler vs. Furnace

-The warm air inside your home is drawn into the system through return ducts and then pass over a refrigerant coil.
+The warm air inside your home is pulled into the system through return ducts and then pass over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
 Refrigerant lines then send the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
 Sure, the equipment is more intricate than that, but the process itself is easy to break down and comprehend.

-Understanding all of your home’s heating and cooling components for the Concord climate is probably a little idealistic, but there are a couple things that can be helpful to you as a homeowner.
+Understanding all of your home’s heating and cooling parts for the Concord climate is probably a little idealistic, but there are a couple things that can be helpful to you as a homeowner.
 If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the professionals at Freschi Service Experts a call at 925-384-1303 or set up a free appointment online today.